-In 2018, there were three particularly significant periods of elevated particulate pollution recorded by the Automatic Urban and Rural Monitoring Network (AURN) at monitoring stations across the UK.
-These had different causes: the first of these episodes occurred at the end of February, running into March, and was associated with a period of extreme cold weather.
-The second was localised, resulting from moorland fires in the North West of England.
-The third, in November, was associated with Bonfire Night.
+In 2019 there were two significant periods of UK-wide elevated particulate pollution recorded by the Automatic Urban and Rural Monitoring Network (AURN) at monitoring stations across the UK.
+The first of these occurred in February and coincided with a period of record-breaking high temperatures for the month.
+The second particulate pollution episode was over the Easter period in April during a spell of warm and sunny weather along with light winds from the east.
+Also, localised particulate pollution episodes occurred in London in October, and in North West & Merseyside and the West Midlands in November.